-Chicago, IL – September 16, 2016 – Today, Zacks Equity Research discusses the Alternative Energy, including JinkoSolar Holding Co., Ltd. (JKS), JA Solar Holdings.
-Inc. (JASO), Trina Solar Ltd. (TSL) and Canadian Solar Inc. (NASDAQ: CSIQ – Free Report ) and Vivint Solar, Inc. (NYSE: VSLR – Free Report ).
+Chicago, IL – May 02, 2017 – Today, Zacks Equity Research discusses the Industry: Alternative Energy, Part 1, including JinkoSolar Holding Co., Ltd. (NYSE: JKS – Free Report ), JA Solar Holdings, Inc. (NASDAQ: JASO – Free Report ), Trina Solar Ltd. (NYSE: TSL – Free Report ), Canadian Solar Inc. (NASDAQ: CSIQ – Free Report ) and Vivint Solar, Inc. (NYSE: VSLR – Free Report ).

 Here, we discuss some of the major alternative energy sources:

 A major growth area in the renewable space is solar energy.
 An EIA report indicates continued growth in utility-scale solar power capacity, in fact by almost 44% from 21 GW at the end of 2016.
 The projected increase will bring the amount of solar capacity to 31 GW at 2018 end.
-In spite of the rapid uptake, solar will still be just 1% of the total U.S. utility-scale generation in 2017, indicating room for immense growth.
+In spite of the rapid uptake, solar will still constitute just 1% of total U.S. utility-scale generation in 2018, indicating immense scope for growth.

 Solar growth has historically been concentrated in customer-sited distributed generation installations.
-The EIA expects utility-scale solar capacity to expand over states like California, Nevada, North Carolina, Texas and Georgia.
+The EIA expects utility-scale solar capacity to expand in states like California, Nevada, North Carolina, Texas and Georgia.

 The solar industry in the U.S. is booming.
 The solar Investment Tax Credit (“ITC”) has gone a long way in providing the industry stability and expansion.
 In the last 10 years, solar has witnessed a compound annual growth rate of almost 60%, with the cost of installation dropping by over 70%.